 A woman can be turned on without being wet at all, but without lubrication sex is painful.
-One of the main aims of foreplay is to get her wet so that she can enjoy sex (and you too, since her lubrication will make it feel better).
+One of the main aims of foreplay is to get her wet so that she (and you too) can enjoy sex.

 The long game

 Foreplay is a long game.
 You might have heard it said that sex for women is a mental thing, and that’s somewhat true.
 To be a master of foreplay you need to know that it never stops.

 We’re not talking about ten minutes before getting down to the real action; we’re talking about an entire evening.
 Don’t panic though – I’m not suggesting you spend hours giving her oral sex!

 What I mean is building up during the day.
 Try surprising her with a cheeky or romantic text message.
 Hand holding when you’re walking down the street, touching, caressing, sliding your arm around her waist – all these things count.

 And ideally, during the course of your evening, you want to maintain as much casual touching as possible.